 Sure, Geralt's an awesome swordsman, something of a fantasy-world stud, loved and loathed in equal measure by villagers across the Northern Kingdoms.
 But he's also a father figure rendered distraught by family ties doing their utmost to come undone, an outsider who's forced to lead a largely isolated existence, someone who most common folk wouldn't piss on if he was set ablaze by a dragon.
 He's complicated in a way that video game protagonists weren't five years ago—and 2016 is going to show us all-new nuances to familiar faces like Uncharted's Nathan Drake, Deus Ex's Adam Jensen, and, um, Link?

 Competitive gaming is going to grow bigger than ever before

-Revenues for professional competitive gaming, eSports, shot past $250m in 2015, and may break $465 come 2017, which makes 2016 another year of incredible growth for this explosive sector of the wider video game industry.
+Revenues for professional competitive gaming, eSports, shot past $250 million in 2015, and may break $465 million come 2017, which makes 2016 another year of incredible growth for this explosive sector of the wider video game industry.

-Street Fighter V is imminent, too, which is going to give the global fighting game community one hell of a Gohadoken up the arse.
+Street Fighter V is imminent, too, which is going to give the global fighting game community one hell of a Gohadoken up the ass.

 Nintendo is back in the black, and back in the game